AdobeDocs/journey-optimizer.sv-SE/help/using/data/gs-data.md

   Observera att innehåll som används i resor eller kampanjer inte kan extraheras via API- eller målmetoder som nämns ovan.

 <!--
-* **Profile Service Data Retention**: For Behavioral and Time series data appended to any Profile, you may choose to use Journey Optimizer’s default setting of retaining this data for up to 91 days from the date of its addition to a Profile, or until an alternative time-period selected by the you.
-The time that Adobe keeps this data varies from contract to contract, and is outlined in an organization’s data retention policy.
+* **Profile Service Data Retention**: For Behavioral and Time series data appended to any Profile, you may choose to use Journey Optimizer's default setting of retaining this data for up to 91 days from the date of its addition to a Profile, or until an alternative time-period selected by the you.
+The time that Adobe keeps this data varies from contract to contract, and is outlined in an organization's data retention policy.

   Learn more about Experience Event expirations in [Adobe Experience Platform documentation](https://experienceleague.adobe.com/docs/experience-platform/profile/event-expirations.html){target="_blank"}.
 -->